OU-CS3560/grading-lib/docs/source/getting-started.md

 ## Git Problems

-Similarly, grading lib has these utilies that will help you write a problem for Git.
+Similarly, grading lib has these utilities that will help you write a problem for Git.

 ## Useful CLI Commands